JAertgeerts/jaertgeerts.github.io/_posts/2017-09-14-salesforce-apex-linter.md

 Looking at the pool of open source linters that is available, I'm sure one of them will lend themselves to forking and adapting to Apex.
 There's [a list published](https://github.com/showcases/clean-code-linters) that I'll explore the code of and see how achievable this is.
 Right now I only have experience in C#, JavaScript and Apex, but learning a language is probably worth my time.

+> The basic steps an ESLint-style linter needs to do first:
+> 1. Parse code into an abstract syntax tree (AST)
+> 1. Prepare auxiliary information needed by rules
+> 1. Traverse the AST and emit events for each node entered and left
+> 1. Rules listen for node events and emit lint messages
+> 1. Iterate through lint messages and attempt to apply fixes
+> 1. Output results, including "fixed" file
+<cite>Extracted from [this ESLint issue](https://github.com/eslint/eslint/issues/7907)</cite>

+[Fundación Jala](https://github.com/fundacionjala/enforce-sonarqube-plugin) has built a basic version of an AST I can use.

 ### To be continued...

 <a href="/">Return to the overview</a>.